Planning Examples

 What we did:

 Diversification happened on a schedule rather than in reaction to the next vesting event.
 Tax consequences were anticipated rather than discovered in April.
-And the gap between doing well and being financially independent finally had a clear timeline attached to it.

 Pre-Retiree Couple Preparing for Retirement